AdaCore/spark2014/docs/ug/tutorial.rst

 body of ``Linear_Search``, which means that no run-time errors can be raised when executing the function.

-All 3 unproved checks are checked when exiting from ``Linear_Search``.
+The message corresponds to a check done when exiting from ``Linear_Search``.
 It is expected that not much can be proved at this point, given that the body of ``Linear_Search`` has a loop but no loop invariant, so the formulas generated for these checks assume the worst about locations modified in the loop.
 A loop invariant is a special pragma ``Loop_Invariant`` stating an assertion in a